 Each year in the U.S., there are more than 35 million hospital stays, with an average length of stay of 4.5 days.
 Whether from a planned surgery to an unplanned sickness, recovering after a hospital visit can feel like it takes longer to feel like ourselves when we get older.
 The good news is new research sheds light on the best ways to bounce back stronger.

 Here are science-backed answers to four common questions that will help you do just that.

 1. Why is water critical for recovery?

 According to the Centers for Disease Control and Prevention, nearly half of Americans don’t drink enough water on a daily basis.
-While dehydration is more common in the warmer months, it’s also something to think about when you’re off your feet or recovering.

 Water helps keep your blood flowing, carries nutrients and oxygen to your cells and protects your joints.
 As your body recovers from an illness or injury, it sends water and nutrients to that location.
 If you’re not replenishing those fluids, the wound healing and cell repair processes take longer, ultimately hindering your recovery.

 In addition to drinking water, food choices can account for approximately 20 percent of your daily fluid intake.
 Turn to foods like melons, tomatoes and strawberries which are naturally rich in water and electrolytes and critical to healthy nerve and muscle function as you recover.